-- 49. During the 2021 regular legislative session and two subsequently called special sessions, the Texas Legislature authored a new chapter in its long history trying to make it harder for Texans to vote.
+- 37. During the 2021 regular legislative session and two subsequently called special sessions, the Texas Legislature added a new chapter to its long history of enacting laws that make it difficult, and at points impossible, for Texans to vote.
 The Legislature did so in active defiance of well-established federal voting rights laws and principles.
-The Legislature's latest efforts to curtail Texans' voting rights began just months after local election authorities used innovative strategies to increase access to the ballot box during the 2020 elections, boosting turnout in traditionally underrepresented communities.
-And the Legislature only stepped up those efforts following the release of Census data revealing that Texas's demographics are rapidly and dramatically changing and that historically disenfranchised voters have begun to participate in the electoral process with increasing frequency. - 50.
-The 2021 legislative sessions were marked by a disregard for procedural rules and a proclaimed ignorance of or indifference to the potential discrimination resulting from proposed voter suppression legislation Against that backdrop, the Legislature's second special session culminated in the passage of an omnibus elections bill, SB 1, that will illegally disenfranchise voters with disabilities and voters with limited English proficiency-who, in Texas, are also overwhelmingly voters of color-while making it harder for community groups to continue the outreach that has led to the growing participation among these communities of voters in recent years.
+The Legislature's efforts to curtail Texans' voting rights began just months after local election authorities used innovative strategies to increase access to the ballot box during the 2020 elections, with boosts in turnout in traditionally underrepresented communities.
+And the Legislature's most recent efforts followed the release of Census data revealing that Texas's demographics are rapidly and dramatically changing and that historically disenfranchised voters participate in the electoral process with increasing frequency. - 38.
+The 2021 legislative sessions were marked by a disregard of procedural rules and a proclaimed ignorance or indifference as to the potential discrimination resulting from the bills considered.
+The second special session culminated in the passage of an omnibus elections bill, SB

+1, that will illegally disenfranchise voters with disabilities and voters with limited English proficiency-who, in Texas, are also overwhelmingly voters of color-while making it harder for community groups to continue the outreach that has led to the growing participation among these communities of voters in recent years.